maxnowack/signaldb/docs/reactivity/other/index.md

 ### `onDispose(callback: () -> void, dependency: Dependency)`

 This method is used to register a callback to be executed when the reactive computation is disposed.
 The dependency created in the [`create`](/reactivity/other/#create-dependency) method, will be passed as the second parameter.
 This can be useful if a framework requires data from the creation on disposal.
+The `onDispose` function is optional, but it's highly recommended to implement it whenever it's possible.
+Without `onDispose`, SignalDB will not be able to clean up resources automatically when they are no longer needed.
+That means, that you have to call the [`cursor.cleanup()`](/cursors/#cleanup) method manually at the end of the computation.

 ```js
 onDispose: (callback, dependency) => {